 This is a measure of a stock’s volatility or how its price/returns fluctuate(s) compared to a benchmark index (i.e. the market).

-A beta value of “1” infers that the price of the stock moves in tandem with the market.
+A beta value of “1” infers that the stock price moves in tandem with the market.
 A beta “less than 1” infers that a stock is less volatile than the market, and a beta “greater than 1” means that the stock’s price/return is more volatile than the market.

 Higher-beta stocks are riskier than lower-beta stocks and will introduce more returns volatility (variance) when added to your portfolio.